Conditions for Use of Campus Computing Resources

-University Information Services (UIS) will be the sole provider of design, specification, installation, operation, maintenance, and management services for all wireless access points on the SSU network.
-Departments wanting WLAN capability will schedule with UIS for installation and maintenance.
+University Information Services (ITS) will be the sole provider of design, specification, installation, operation, maintenance, and management services for all wireless access points on the SSU network.
+Departments wanting WLAN capability will schedule with ITS for installation and maintenance.

 2.2.4 Radio Signal Interference

 The use of other electronic data and telecommunication devices that occupy the same frequency as the SSU WLAN is discouraged on campus.
 In cases of significant problems, users of other devices will be required to cease using those devices.

 ITS shall resolve frequency conflicts in a manner which is in the best interest of the University and its academic mission.